15 Best Oedipus Complex Movies of All Time

 5. Hallam Foe (2007)

 ‘Hallam Foe’ focuses on a teenager who often spies on people from his treehouse.
 For some reason, he believes that his stepmother is connected to his mother’s death and runs away from her when she tries to seduce him.
-He meets a young woman who gives him a job and develops a romantic relationship with her.
+He meets a young woman who gives him a job, and he develops a romantic relationship with her.
 Hallam is obsessed with this woman as she resembles his mother, and she becomes a gateway for him to discover his true feelings for his mother that have been long repressed.
-The film is expectedly dark and has a certain atmospheric quality to it that makes for a very intriguing watch and a plot that is well toned and thoroughly believable.
+The film is expectedly dark and has a certain atmospheric quality to it that makes for a very intriguing watch, as well as a plot that is well-toned and thoroughly believable.

 Read More: Best Alien Horror Movies of All Time